rockdaboot/wget2/docs/wget2.md

 ### `--hsts-file=file`

-  By default, Wget2 stores its HSTS database in ~/.wget-hsts.
-You can use --hsts-file to override this.
+  By default, Wget2 stores its HSTS data in `$XDG_DATA_HOME/wget/.wget-hsts` or, if XDG_DATA_HOME is not set, in `~/.local/wget/.wget-hsts`.
+You can use `--hsts-file` to override this.

   Wget2 will use the supplied file as the HSTS database.
 Such file must conform to the correct HSTS database format used by Wget.
 If Wget2 cannot parse the provided file, the behaviour is unspecified.

+  To disable persistent storage use `--no-hsts-file`.

   The Wget2's HSTS database is a plain text file.
 Each line contains an HSTS entry (ie. a site that has issued a "Strict-Transport-Security" header and that therefore has specified a concrete HSTS policy to be applied).
 Lines